 Database updates were unnecessary for some problems and these cases could simply be released for general interviewing accompanied by an appropriate message.
 If, for example, an adult extended interview was stopped during the middle of Section E, the interviewer would enter a detailed comment explaining why the case could not proceed (e.g., "Respondent wanted to change several answers.
-I was unable to back up properly.").
+I was unable to back up properly").
 The solution for these types of cases was to re-field the interview with a message stating, "Case will restart in Section E. Re-ask beginning with screen AD1."

-Note that questions from CHIS 2005 or CHIS 2003 that were also asked in CHIS 2007 retained their original CATI screen numbering.
-In this example, the first question in Section E for CHIS 2007 is screen AD1.
+Note that questions from earlier CHIS cycles that were also asked in CHIS 2009 retained their original CATI screen names, in addition to having a sequential number appropriate to the 2009 interview.
+In this example, the first question in Section E for CHIS 2009 has screen name AD1.